Here’s a statistic for you: in 2021, a typical mid-market company uses 185 different apps in their tech stack.

 If you see numbers like that and feel overwhelmed, you’re not alone.
 According to Gartner, technology sprawl is one of the top ten business challenges faced by businesses today.

 Unless managed carefully, tech stack sprawl can be incredibly debilitating to an organization, leaving you with inefficient spending, siloed data, and substandard customer experiences.

-So what can do you to build a tech stack that doesn’t slow you down and lock you in?
-It starts with choosing a flexible system of technologies that can be swapped in and out as your business grows and your requirements change.
+So what can do you to build a technology stack with scalability in mind that doesn’t slow you down and lock you in?
+It starts with choosing a flexible system of technologies that doesn't compromise on functionality and can be swapped in and out as your business grows and your requirements change.